 The Ombudsman maintains its own a set page on the icann.org website.
-Annual reports have been included under this page from 2005 - 2010.
+Annual reports have been included under this page from 2005 – 2010.

-The Ombudsman now reports to the Board on a questerly basis in additon to publishing an annual report.
-The Ombudsman has a Facebook page and writes a regular at http://omblog.icann.org on various topics.
+The Ombudsman now reports to the Board on a quarterly basis in addition to publishing an annual report.
+Furthermore, the Ombudsman has a Facebook page and writes a regular blog on various topics.

 A new Ombudsman was hired, since the ATRT1 report, in July 2011.
 In his first report in 2012 report, the Ombudsman included a list of topic on which he had dealt with over the year, and wrote that: “the majority of complaints received are outside my jurisdiction”

-In discussions with the ATRT2, the ombudsman mentioned additional functions that were not include in the explicit by-laws charter, including:
+In discussions with the ATRT2, the Ombudsman mentioned additional functions that were not include in the explicit Bylaws charter, including:

 “To ensure that there is transparency of the flow of information.”

-“a mandate to assist with keeping peace and harmony within the ICANN community. “
+“A mandate to assist with keeping peace and harmony within the ICANN community. “

-has been involved in some issue with new gTLD program and Dispute Resolution providers that may have not been anticipated as part of the ombudsman function by program implementers.
-“Is a body which provides dispute resolution services to ICANN a supporting body?”
+Involvement in some issue with new gTLD program and Dispute Resolution providers that may have not been anticipated as part of the Ombudsman function by program implementers.

-On questions of whether the Ombudsman should have a role in Whistleblower process at ICANN, Chris LeHatte, the current Ombudsman mentioned that he had spoken to ICANN legal staff about this issues, as had his predecessor Frank Fowlie, and that he was informed that “the answer really was, well we have a perfectly good law which deals with that so you don’t need to go there.
-I can’t comment from a legal perspective on whether that’s a good answer as opposed to the correct answer. “ He also indicated the Ombdusman neds “freedom of information powers, and indeed I have those, because it’s in my by-law that if I want to see any documents from within ICANN or in the ICANN community, then they must be provided. “ He went on: “That’s not quite the same of course as whistleblowing, but it is perhaps the first step towards that sort of function.
-If someone were to come to me and say, “I want to make this confidential complaint about something that’s happened.”
-And it is effectively a whistleblowing complaint, then I have the ability to investigate.”

-He also mentioned that the role had been defined 10 years ago and perhaps that was in issue to be explored:
+On questions of whether the Ombudsman should have a role in Whistleblower process at ICANN, the current Ombudsman mentioned to the ATRT2 that he, as well as his predecessor, had spoken to ICANN legal staff about this issue, and that he was basically told “no.” He also mentioned that the role had been defined 10 years ago and perhaps that was in issue to be explored.

-“And the by-law it seems to also be restrictive in its approach in that it says the role is between ICANN staff and the community, but in other areas of the by-law it’s not quite as explicit, and it talks about supporting structures.
-And it’s perhaps understandable in the context of something which was written in 2003, 2004 when it was a lot smaller, much less complicated, and when the supporting organizations hadn’t reached the degree of sophistication which they have some seven or eight years later.”

 In closing his discussion with the ATRT, Chris LaHatte the Ombudsman said: